HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/aws_marketplace_helm_deployment.md

 ## Launching with Helm Deployment

-Following your subscription, you are now entitled to a HCL Digital Experience Cloud Native license and are eligible to configure the `Helm chart fulfillment option` within your preferred Kubernetes environment.
+Following your subscription, you are now entitled to a HCL DX Cloud Native license and are eligible to configure the `Helm chart fulfillment option` within your preferred Kubernetes environment.
 Initially, there are only two options: Amazon-managed Kubernetes and self-managed Kubernetes for on-premise deployments.

 Refer to the `Launch Instructions` found in the configuration section of the HCL DX Cloud Native Product page in AWS.
 The `Launch Instructions` include the necessary instructions and commands for launching DX on an Amazon-managed Kubernetes or self-managed Kubernetes.
 The following steps are intended solely as launch guidelines.